gmc-code/PC-microbit-micropython/docs/images/flip_and_rotate_images.rst

 | Here is the list of animals:
 | [Image.RABBIT, Image.COW, Image.DUCK, Image.TORTOISE, Image.BUTTERFLY, Image.GIRAFFE, Image.SNAKE]
-| Create a function, **rotate_imagelist(image_list, transition_time=500)**, which creates img0, img90, img180 and img270 for each image in the list, then creates a list of these which are then displayed using a transition_time which defaults to 500ms.
+| Create a function, **rotate_image_list(image_list, transition_time=500)**, which creates img0, img90, img180 and img270 for each image in the list, then creates a list of these which are then displayed using a transition_time which defaults to 500ms.

 .. admonition:: Tasks

     #.
-Write code to rotate a list of images using rotate_imagelist(image_list, transition_time=500).
+Write code to rotate a list of images using rotate_image_list(image_list, transition_time=500).

     .. dropdown::
             :icon: codescan